What is the Difference Between Gravity Die Casting and Sand Casting?

 Gravity die casting is one of the oldest known manufacturing processes for metals and metal alloys.
-Gravity die casting designs pour molten metal from a crucible into a mold under the force of gravity alone, without the use of pressurized gas, vacuum, or centrifugal force.
+Unlike nuclear castings, gravity die-casting designs pour molten metal from a crucible into a mold under the force of gravity alone, without the use of pressurized gas, vacuum, or centrifugal force.
 Small molds used for this form of casting are most commonly used for sand, limestone, and squid bone as well as charcoal and plaster, as these materials are generally easy to shape (unlike iron or steel) and do not decompose upon sudden exposure to high temperatures (unlike glass, wood or plastic), not easily deformed (unlike silicone) and widely used.

 2. The difference between gravity die casting and sand casting

 During sand casting like sodium silicate sand casting, molten metal is poured directly from a ladle into a mold.
 A mold is created when a pattern made of wood (often called a matchboard) is placed inside the enclosure.
 Then fill the sand around the matchboard and inside the shell.
 Once the sand is added and the filling is dense, the fire plate is removed and the remaining cavity is filled with molten metal.
 After pouring, the metal solidifies, the mold opens, and the sand is shaken off the hot casting to create the product.
 At this point, the casting material can be removed and the casting is completed.
 So the same thing between sand casting and gravity die casting is that the metal is poured under gravity, no extra pressure.